ndcharles/ndcharles.github.io/_posts/career-confusion.md

 <p><iframe style="width:100%;" height="315" src="https://www.youtube.com/embed/MXXs9JC_ItQ?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe></p>

 This is an experiment I have challenged myself to give a try everyday for the next 1 month and I believe that it would impact on my mood, focus, and overall productivity.
 What have I got to lose?
 Nothing.
 As I continue with this, it would strengthen me to start writing here and on my how-to blog.

+Ner get so busy making a living that you forget to make a live. ~Dolly parton